giulio-ran/AmazonAnalyticsSQL/README.md

 ORDER BY Month;
 /*The month with the highest number of orders is Genuary 2020 */
 ```
+### 3. Business Analysis: Results

-We can observe that, in the top-3 of the big spenders, the number of orders is quite high (10,9,6 in descending order), while the average amount per sale is relatively modest, meaning that generally quality customers generate a high revenue by placing several medium order, rather than few big orders.
+- **Top-10 big spenders**: We can observe that, in the top-3 of the 'big spenders', the number of orders is quite high (10,9,6 in descending order), while the average amount per sale is relatively modest; this means that, generally, quality customers generate a high revenue by placing several medium orders, rather than a few big orders.
+- **Performance by Category-Brand**: The top-3 Category/Brand couples were, in order, Toys & Games/CoreTech, Book/CoreTech and Sports & Outdoors/Apex.
+First off, we can observe that the CoreTech brand generally produces a high income.
+Also, as shown in the SingleProductsSold column, the total quantity is generally higher than the last couples of Category/Brand (higher than 5,000), reminding us again that, as we have seen previously, a higher income is generally composed of several medium-sized orders.
+- **Monthly trend of sales**: We can observe that, within the top-5 months by income, we have a quite high NumberOfOrders variable, highlighting the already mentioned trend whereby high incomes correspond to several medium-sized orders.